Exploring The Spiritual But Not Religious Path Of Awakening.

 With this freedom comes a desire to cultivate a direct relationship with something bigger than ourselves that doesn’t involve the dogma that often accompanies organized religion.

-This need for our souls to have spiritual freedom is liberating.
-On the one hand, it leaves many of us spiritually adrift without a defined path.
+This need for our souls to have spiritual freedom is liberating; however, it also leaves many of us spiritually adrift without a defined path.

 People on a spiritual but not religious path don’t want to fit into a box.
-We want to be connected with others on a similar approach in new and meaningful ways.
+We want to be connected with others in new and meaningful ways.

 One path is the new age spiritual path, which promises “love and light” if you use suitable crystals, beat the right drum, say the correct affirmation, and balance your chakras.

 Or there is the deep, long, and mysterious path that requires you to embrace your shadow, heal your wounds, commit to daily spiritual practices, and bring more light into your life by going deeper.
 In other words, it’s a lot of work!
-In the article, 4 Pillars For Awakening Your Best Self, I share a framework for what this path entails.
+In the article, Unlock Inner Peace: How The 4 Holistic Pillars For Awakening Lead To Your True Self, I share a framework for what this path entails.

 What does it mean to be spiritual, not religious?